kramika/Settle-Up/README.md

 # Settle-Up
 # Splitting bills with friends and family can be stressful or awkward.
-Split is Fun app help roommates, travelers, couples, and friends organize their shared expenses so everyone knows who owes who.
+Settle Up app help roommates, travelers, couples, and friends organize their shared expenses so everyone knows who owes who.

 ## The Welcome screen layout